 How Do Skin Hemangiomas Look?

 Hemangiomas of the skin usually appear to be small red scratches or bumps.
 As they grow, their appearance is similar to a burgundy-colored birthmark.
-Skin hemangiomas are sometimes called strawberry hemangiomas, because of their deep-red appearance.
+Skin hemangiomas are sometimes called strawberry hemangiomas, because of their deep red appearance.
 This type is mostly found on the neck or the face.

 Symptoms of Hemangiomas of the Internal Organs

-Common symptoms that you might have are:
+Some symptoms that you might have include:

 - abdominal discomfort